heatherknoyes/WeatherDashboard/README.md

 THEN I am again presented with current and future conditions for that city
 ```

-This project taught me how to utilize jQuery instead of vanilla JavaScript as well as other APIs like Moment.js in order to manipulate time.
-In the future, I would like to try to put a dynamic section where the user is able to input what their times for their calendar should be.
-I would add a submit button as the trigger for a new calendar creation and would try to keep the same events that had already been saved.
-I also want to try to be able to incorporate a click off functionality so that the event clears out unless you hit the save button.
+This project taught me how to utilize API keys to get information from a third-party API instead of providing all of the information beforehand.
+In the future, I would like to try to make the search for the user more specific to include state and country.
+In addition, I would like to format the user's input so that it is in a standard format no matter what the user inputs into the form.

 ## Installation